antistrategie/girl-kickers/docs/model_conversion.md

 Now you can click **Render**.
 This will render it and save it as `qbz191DiffuseMap.dds` or whatever you named it in the path we saw previously.

 Once that's done, you can close the rendering windows and then delete the skylight we made.
-Select the model again and delete the **Unwrap UVW** modifier by right clicking it.
+Select the model again and delete the **Unwrap UVW** modifier by right clicking it and clicking **Delete**.

 In the modifier list, find and create an **Edit Poly** modifier and drag this to be under **Skin** but above **Editable Mesh** in the list.
 Click on the modifier and in the **Selection** section, click the polygon option (the blue square), use **Ctrl-A** to select all polygons.
 Then find the **Polygon: Material IDs** section (it should be near the end), and enter "1" into the **Set ID** field and press **Enter**.
 When you do that, the **Select ID** field should then also become "1".